behas/bitcoingraph/README.md

 + inputs.csv: all input relationships (Address -> Transaction)
 + outputs.csv: all output relationships (Transaction -> Address)

 The address file (`addresses.csv`) contains duplicates.
-To deduplicate and sort the list of addresses, use the followinng command (and replace the original address file):
+To deduplicate and sort the list of addresses, use the following command (and replace the original address file):

     cat <(head -n 1 addresses.csv) <(tail -n +2 addresses.csv | LC_ALL=C sort -u) > addresses_unique.csv

+Also the transaction file (`transactions.csv`) contains duplicates.
+These should also be removed in order to be able to create a unique index in Neo4j afterwards.

+    cat <(head -n 1 transactions.csv) <(tail -n +2 transactions.csv | sort | uniq -w 64) > transactions_unique.csv

 ## Entity computation